-Earnings Management and Stock Price Crashes: The Deteriorating Information Environment Post Cross-Delisting
+Earnings Management and Stock Price Crashes Post U.S. Cross-Delistings

-We test whether cross-delisted firms from the major U.S. stock exchanges experience an increase in crash risk associated with earnings management.
-Consistent with our prediction, we find that earnings management have a greater positive impact on stock price crash risk post-cross-delisting when compared to a control group of firms that remain cross-listed.
-Moreover, our results suggest that this effect is more pronounced for cross-delisted firms from countries with weaker investor protection and poorer quality of their information environment.
-Our findings are robust to alternative measures of earnings management, stock price crashes and information environment.
+We examine whether cross-delisted firms from the major U.S. stock exchanges experience an increase in crash risk associated with earnings management.
+Consistent with our prediction, we find that earnings management has a greater positive impact on stock price crash risk post cross-delisting when compared to a control group of firms that remain cross-listed.
+More importantly, we find that this effect is more pronounced for cross-delisted firms from countries with weaker investor protection, poorer quality of their information environment and less conservative accounting practices.
+Our findings are robust to the potential endogenous nature of the cross-delisting decision, alternative measures of stock price crash risk and information asymmetry.
 We interpret our results as evidence of a “reverse bonding effect” following cross-delistings from U.S. stock exchanges.

-Keywords: Cross-Delisting, U.S. Stock Exchange, Stock Price Crash Risk, Accruals Earnings Management, Real Earnings Management, Information Asymmetry, Bonding Hypothesis, Corporate Governance, Investor Protection, Information Environment
+Keywords: Cross-Delisting, U.S. Stock Exchange, Stock Price Crash Risk, Accruals Earnings Management, Real Earnings Management, Information Asymmetry, Bonding Hypothesis, Corporate Governance, Investor Protection, Information Environment, Earnings Conservatism

 JEL Classification: F30, F31, G15, G30